total-typescript/total-typescript-book/book-content/book.md

 type Test = Expect<Equal<typeof appElement, HTMLElement>>; // red squiggly line under Equal<>
 ```

-Your task is to refactor the code to throw an `Error` if `appElement` doesn't exist.
+Your task is to use `throw` to narrow down the type of `appElement` before it's checked by the test.

-#### Exercise 3: Narrowing API Responses
+#### Exercise 3: Using `in` to Narrow

-Here we have a `HandleResponse` function that takes in a type of `APIResponse`, which is a union of two types of objects.
+Here we have a `handleResponse` function that takes in a type of `APIResponse`, which is a union of two types of objects.

-The goal of the `HandleResponse` function is to check whether the provided object has a `data` property.
+The goal of the `handleResponse` function is to check whether the provided object has a `data` property.
 If it does, the function should return the `id` property.
 If not, it should throw an `Error` with the message from the `error` property.

 ```tsx
 type APIResponse =